richsalz/draft-rsalz-update-registries/draft-ietf-ntp-update-registries.md

 The columns are defined as follows:

 - ID (required): a four-byte value padded on the right with all-bits-zero.
-Each byte other than padding must be an ASCII uppercase letter or minus sign
+Each byte other than padding must be an ASCII uppercase letter or digit.

-- Clock source (required): A brief text description of the ID
+- Clock source (required): A brief text description of the ID.

 - Reference (required): the publication defining the ID.